They’re easier than over easy but taste better than sunny side up. Basted eggs are the best eggs to make at home.

 So then, what if I told you that you could cook that slime without having to flip the eggs?
 You’d be pretty excited, right?

 That’s where basted eggs come in.
 You start by making a sunny side up egg.
-When the whites are almost set, you add some hot tap water and a lid.
+When the whites are almost set, you add some water and a lid.
 What happens?
 The steam created from the water surrounds the yolk and cooks the goopy layer.

 I told you basted eggs are where it’s at!